7 Facts Behind Arizona Bark Scorpion Myths

 What’s the truth?

-File this one to half-truth.
+File this one under half-truth.
 The Arizona Bark Scorpion can, and has, killed human adults, and it poses an even greater threat to children and the elderly.
-It’s venom delivers a powerful neurotoxin that can potentially be fatal.
-In fact, it’s the only scorpion in the United States that can kill.
+Its venom delivers a powerful neurotoxin that can potentially be fatal.
+In fact, it’s the only scorpion in the United States with venom potent enough to cause such severe medical distress.

 Here’s the thing, though: bark scorpions rarely kill people.
 ‘Rare’ actually might be an understatement: since 1968, only two people have died in Arizona of a bark scorpion sting.
 That’s out of the thousands of people who are stung every year.

 The key is hospitals and antivenom.
 Most serious cases result in hospitalization, where Phoenix-area hospitals can administer a scorpion antivenom—just as they would for a rattlesnake bite.
-In other, more rural parts of the world, scorpion stings are far more deadly.
+In other, more rural parts of the world where medical infrastructure is lacking, scorpion stings are far more deadly.

-Scorpion stings are most dangerous for those will an allergic reaction.
+Scorpion stings are most dangerous for those with an allergic reaction.
 If your scorpion sting is causing unusual symptoms, call the Poison Control hotline immediately.

 #2.
 Baby scorpions are more venomous.